UK-hosted summit seeks solutions for 'searing injustice' of climate change | Science-Environment

 UK-hosted summit seeks solutions for 'searing injustice' of climate change

 "Developed countries have a particular responsibility to support the response of communities which are most vulnerable to climate change," he added.
-Foreign Secretary Dominic Raab is due to tell ministers from about 35 countries, including in Asia, Africa, and Latin America, that a lack of finance is creating barriers to meeting the goals of the 2015 Paris Agreement on climate change.
+Foreign Secretary Dominic Raab told ministers from about 35 countries, including in Asia, Africa and Latin America, that a lack of finance was creating barriers to meeting the goals of the 2015 Paris Agreement on climate change.

-"Combined with the challenge of recovering from the pandemic, this threatens to set back progress," he will say.
+"Combined with the challenge of recovering from the pandemic, this threatens to set back progress," he said.
 "We need to consider where international systems can do more to deliver urgent climate action."

 In an opening session, the head of the Mongolian Sustainable Finance Association, a group formed by Mongolian bankers in part to drive greener finance, urged a range of actions, such as forcing financial institutions to report on climate risks.
-"Inaction and indifference are no longer acceptable to us.
-You have the power, more than anyone else" to drive change, said Nomindari Enkhtur.
+"Inaction and indifference is no longer acceptable to us.
+You have the power, more than anyone else" to drive change," said Nomindari Enkhtur.

-The meeting comes amid calls from development organizations for Britain to reverse a decision to cut its foreign aid budget temporarily in response to economic pressure from the COVID-19 pandemic.
-London has promised the move will not affect 11.6 billion pounds ($15.9 billion) in climate finance it has committed to deliver over the next five years.

 But because international development spending and climate aid often overlap or can strengthen each other, cuts to one can lead to setbacks on both fronts, experts said.
 That is particularly true as many debt-laden poor nations struggle to respond to the twin COVID-19 and climate crises, with aid cuts likely to undermine already weak resilience to extreme weather and rising seas, researchers and aid workers said.